jlem/WebDevChallenge/README.md

 * Create an image slider that accepts any number of slides and changes them every 5 seconds.
 * Create a sticky element that doesn't attach to the top of the screen until you scroll to its position.
 * AJAX submit a form, validate it server-side, and display those validation errors.
-* Redo the exercises using jQuery
+* Redo the exercises using jQuery.
-* Create a drag and drop functionality to upload files
+* Create a drag and drop functionality to upload files.
-* Build a tic tac toe game
+* Build a tic tac toe game.
-* Build a simple multi-page app using Angular.js
+* Build a simple multi-page app using Angular.js.
-* Build a select-box replacement plugin
+* Build a select-box replacement plugin.
+* Build a plugin that provides a popup window functionality.

 ### Misc
+* Build a chrome extension that contains a content script which modifies the Facebook appearance.
+* Build a chrome extension which provides a possibility of adding bookmarks with a form on the newtab page.
-* Build a chrome extension that shows WHOIS information about the domain you're on
+* Build a chrome extension that shows WHOIS information about the domain you're on.
 * Build a scraper that aggregates all the hash tags and their links from Twitter's home page.
 Hint - requires you to be authenticated.
-* Build a link shortener
+* Build a link shortener.

 ### Mobile/Hybrid
 * Create a Ionic project using http://www.ionicframework.com/